-- Dual FEED Competition Structure: North Atlantic plans to award FEED contracts to two separate contractors (as a result of this RFP) to pursue parallel FEED studies.
-Both contractors will work over the same timeframe, starting concurrently, to develop their respective designs and deliverables independently.
-Each contractor will utilize its own technology and expertise for the LOHC hydrogenation and dehydrogenation processes.
-North Atlantic will ensure a fair and confidential competitive environment; no exchange of proprietary information will occur between the two FEED contractors.
-Periodic progress meetings may be held, but they will be separate for each contractor to protect competitive data. - FEED Timeline and Coordination: The expected duration of the FEED phase is approximately 6 months or better from kick-off to final deliverables.
-During this period, North Atlantic will assign a dedicated owner's team to interface with each FEED contractor.
+- FEED Timeline and Coordination: The expected duration of the FEED phase is approximately 6 months or better from kick-off to final deliverables.
+During this period, North Atlantic will assign a dedicated owner's team to interface with the BoP-OSBL FEED contractor.
 Regular coordination meetings (e.g., weekly progress calls and monthly formal reviews) will be conducted to monitor progress, clarify any questions, and ensure alignment with project objectives.
-Key milestones during FEED may include Kick-off Meeting, Design Basis Freeze, Mid-way Design Reviews (PFD, P&IDs, Single Line Diagrams, etc.), HAZOP completion, 3D Model Review (as applicable), Draft Deliverables Submission, and Final FEED Completion Review. - Interim Deliverables and Reports: Each FEED contractor will be expected to submit interim deliverables or summary reports at defined milestones (for instance, a 30% design review package or a preliminary cost report mid-way through FEED).
+Key milestones during FEED may include Kick-off Meeting, Design Basis Freeze, Mid-way Design Reviews (PFD, P&IDs, Single Line Diagrams, etc.), HAZOP completion, 3D Model Review (as applicable), Draft Deliverables Submission, and Final FEED Completion Review. - Interim Deliverables and Reports: FEED contractor will be expected to submit interim deliverables or summary reports at defined milestones (for instance, a 30% design review package or a preliminary cost report mid-way through FEED).
 This allows North Atlantic to track whether the designs are evolving in a direction that meets the project requirements.
-Feedback from North Atlantic at these stages will be provided separately to each contractor, focusing on clarifications or requested adjustments, without revealing any competitive information.

-- Evaluation and Down-Selection: Upon FEED completion, both contractors will have delivered their FEED packages including technical designs, cost estimates, and execution plans.
-North Atlantic will then conduct a thorough evaluation of the outcomes.
+Feedback from North Atlantic at these stages will be provided to the contractor, focusing on clarifications or requested adjustments. - Evaluation and EPC Selection: Upon FEED completion, once contractors will have delivered their FEED package including technical designs, cost estimates, and execution plans, North Atlantic will then conduct a thorough evaluation of the outcome.
 Criteria will include technical viability, cost-effectiveness, execution risk, and alignment with the North Atlantic's strategic goals (the same general areas outlined in Section 8 for proposal evaluation will also guide the FEED outcome evaluation).
-North Atlantic's intent is to select one of the FEED contractors to proceed to the next phase of the project, which could be a direct award of an EPF contract or a separate tender for EPC where the FEED contractors may have an advantage. - Post-FEED Implementation: The contractor selected to continue will likely enter into negotiations for an EPF (or EPC) contract to execute the project, using their FEED as the basis.
-At that stage, any remaining design optimization, detailed engineering, procurement, and module construction will be carried out.
-The FEED contractor not selected will be compensated as per the terms of the FEED contract for the scope delivered but will not proceed to execution.
-North Atlantic may consider an honorarium or partial compensation for the unsuccessful FEED contractor's efforts (if such terms are defined in the contract) to acknowledge their participation and the value of their work. - Technology and Intellectual Property: During execution, any proprietary technology information provided by either FEED contractor will remain confidential.
+North Atlantic's intent is to select the EPC/M contractors to proceed to the next phase of the project, with a separate tender for EPC where the FEED contractor may have a distinct advantage. - Technology and Intellectual Property: During execution, any proprietary technology information provided by the FEED contractor will remain confidential.
 North Atlantic will ensure that intellectual property rights are respected: the selected design will be used solely for North Atlantic's project implementation.
 North Atlantic will not share or use the losing contractor's detailed design for execution, beyond extracting any general lessons or data that are not proprietary.
-Bidders should be assured that the dual FEED approach is intended to select the best solution, not to mix designs or divulge trade secrets. - Future Collaboration: North Atlantic encourages both FEED contractors to maintain a collaborative stance with North Atlantic throughout the FEED.
-In case the project scope is expanded or if future similar projects arise, there may be opportunities for both contractors beyond this specific competition.
+Bidders should be assured that the FEED bidding approach is intended to select the best option, not to mix designs or divulge trade secrets.

+- Future Collaboration: North Atlantic encourages the FEED contractor to maintain a collaborative stance with North Atlantic throughout the FEED.
+In case the project scope is expanded or if future similar projects arise, there may be opportunities for the contractor beyond this specific competition.
 Thus, even though this is a competitive FEED, maintaining professionalism and quality throughout is in the long-term interest of all parties.

-The above approach is provided to ensure transparency on how the dual FEED will be executed.
+The above approach is provided to ensure transparency on how the FEED will be executed.
 Bidders should align their proposals and internal planning to this execution strategy.
 Any concerns or suggestions regarding the execution approach can be addressed during the RFP clarification period prior to the proposal submission deadline.